 There will be 5 case analyses taken from the Sports Ethics for Sports Management Professionals text.
 The student is required to analyze and thoroughly present the ethical and moral issues surrounding the topic in each case analysis.
 One case analysis is to be completed by the end of the module/week assigned; there are a total of 5 case studies to be analyzed.

 The student will analyze and thoroughly present the case in paragraph form using current APA formatting (Times New Roman, 12-point font, and double spaced).
-Also included will be a title page, and reference page.
 No abstract required.
 The length of the case analysis will be 5–7 pages, which includes the title page and the reference page.
-Scholarly references and citations from the assigned reading are required in answering the case studies.
+Scholarly references and citations from the assigned reading and research are required in answering the case studies.

-Discussion boards are collaborative learning experiences.
-Answers to the discussion questions should be well thought out, presented using good grammar and spelling, to the point, and be 400–500 words.
+Discussions are collaborative learning experiences.
+Answers to the discussion questions should be well thought out, presented using good grammar and spelling, in-depth answers meeting the word count for the thread and replies.

-The intent of this assignment is for the student to consider potential future careers for himself/herself.
+The intent of the research paper is for the student to consider potential future careers for himself/herself.
 The student’s future could include: additional schooling, a job, a description of what an ideal job(s) look like, where the student wants to live, what kind of family life he/she would choose, and what responsibilities the student sees himself/herself taking on.
 Basically, this is a plan for where the student’s life is going over the next 10 years.
-As part of this project, the student will need to identify his/her vision (cause), mission, and values from an ethical standpoint.
 Additional details on how to do this are found in the Assignment Instructions section of the course.

 The student will complete 8 open-book, open-notes quizzes encompassing material from the required text.
-The student will be given 2 hours to complete 10 multiple-choice and essay questions.
+The student will be given 2 hours to complete up to 10 multiple-choice, true/false, and essay questions.